jadeforrest/blog/content/posts/2023-04-11--interviewing-engineering-managers/index.md

 description: "I share a complete guide to how to hire engineering managers, including a sample interview plan"
 ---

 I'd like to share a complete guide to how to hire and interview engineering managers.
 I'll cover every step of the process, and even include a sample interview plan you can use.
+I think you'll find a lot of surprises, and some genuinely useful templates and questions to use.

 This approach can be used for other roles as well.